top of page

 • MIT Online: offers 12,000+ videos covering a wide range of topics.

-• Three Minute Thesis: from University of Queensland (UQ), Australia, challenges final year PhD students to present their research to a non-specialist audience in three minutes using only one non-animated slide.
+• Three Minute Thesis: from the University of Queensland (UQ), Australia, challenges final-year PhD students to present their research to a non-specialist audience in three minutes using only one non-animated slide.

 • Using English for Academic Purposes (UEFAP): General English language resource.

 • Breaking News: This website uses current news stories to help language learners improve their English.
-There are many interactive activities that can help you work on your listening skills, including dictations and gap fills.
+Interactive activities can help you work on your listening skills, including dictations and gap fills.
 Particularly useful is the option to control the desired speed and level of each listening text.

 • BBC English Radio – English language teaching: The BBC English Radio home page.
 Look at “Words in the News”, an audio file and transcript of a news story that changes three times a week.
 There is also a three-year archive of past news stories.